 FERPA Information for EFSC Students

 The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, gives parents certain rights with respect to their children's education records.
-These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level at any age.
+These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level at any age, such as a dual enrolled high school student.
 Students to whom the rights have transferred are "eligible students."

 Students are responsible for protecting their Student ID Number and login Password.
 If you allow others to know your information, they can access your records online.